-Publications: diss. on Coosan languages of coastal Oregon.
-MS. 1910.
+Publications: M.A. diss. on Richard Wagner, 1904, dr. diss. on Coosan languages of coastal Oregon.
+Manuscript 1910.

 – “Etymologian studies in Ormazdian and Ahrimanian words in Avestan”, Spiegel Mem.
 Vol. Bombay 1908, 269-289.

 – Wrote on Amerindian languages, edited many texts in them.

 Sources: Wikipedia and some stray notes, but nothing about his Iranian studies.

 Last Updated on 1 year by Admin